minetest-mods/skybox/readme.md

 `skybox.set(player, number)`
  -- Sets the skybox to the `number` in the list of current skyboxes.

+`skybox.restore(player)`
+ -- Reverts the player skybox to the last `skybox.set()` value.
+ -- Other skybox mods can properly restore the player's custom skybox.

 `skybox.add(skyboxdef)`
  -- Add a new skybox with skyboxdef to the list of available skyboxes.